-- First Priority Homeless individuals and families with a disability and the longest periods of homelessness and most severe need - Second Priority Homeless individuals and families with a disability and the most severe need - Third Priority Homeless individuals and families with a disability coming from streets, safe havens or emergency shelters without the most severe service needs - Fourth Priority Homeless individuals and families with a disability coming from transitional housing
+- First Priority Homeless individuals and families with the most severe need - Second Priority Homeless individuals and families with a disability and the longest period of homelessness (continuous or episodic based on the cumulative time from each episode) - Third Priority Homeless individuals and families with a disability coming from streets, safe havens or emergency shelters - Fourth Priority Homeless individuals and families with a disability coming from transitional housing

-Once the Coordinated Assessment Agency composes the final Housing Prioritization List each week, the list will be sorted in the order identified above.
+Once the CoC Lead composes the final Housing Prioritization List each week, the list will be sorted in the order identified above.
 This will ensure that populations that have the highest needs and options available will be prioritized when housing providers are seeking referrals.